• Anglican Society for the Welfare of Animals

 HorshamUnited Kingdom

-In 1824, we made it our responsibility to protect and care for all animals, and never tolerate abuse.
-It’s a promise to animals that we’ve worked hard to keep ever since, and one that thousands of people have helped us to deliver, by remembering us in their Will.
-In fact, over half of our work is funded by people who have left us a gift in their Will, so these gifts are hugely important.
+200 years ago, we made it our responsibility to protect and care for all animals.
+It’s a promise we've worked hard to keep ever since – and one that thousands of people have helped us to deliver, by remembering us in their Will.
+55% of our work is funded by people who have left us a gift in their Will.
+These gifts are so important and valued.
+They will help change animals’ lives for years to come.

 • Suffolk Owl Sanctuary